Arkaraj/Excalibur/README.md

 A Social media app made with React Native, Redux, Basically an instagram mini clone

-🚧🚧 Work on Progress 🚧🚧
+🚧🚧 Work on Progress (1-2 commit more to go...) 🚧🚧

 ## Tech Stack

 - React Native (Expo CLI)
 - Redux for State Management
 - Firebase & FireStore for database and Storing images (or may just end up making a real server in NodeJS...)

+## Features

+- Post Images/Pics from Camera or Phone Gallery
+- Search Users
+- Profile Page with all posted images
+- Follow, UnFollow other users
+- See Following User's Images on the Feed
+- Comment on User's Pictures
+- Like/Dislike User's Posted Pictures

 ## To Run it Locally